 Samoans say they are the happiest people on Earth and after a week there I’m not going to argue.
-Immediately we landed we were welcomed by a group of musicians serenading visitors in the airport arrivals hall – at 7am.
-Yes, the night flight from Brisbane arrives just in time for breakfast and time to plan a day of discovery.
-That begins with a tour of Apia, the capital of Samoa on the island of Upolu, and a visit to the Cultural Village for an introduction to Fa’a Samoa – ‘the Samoan way’.
+Immediately after we landed, we were welcomed by a group of musicians serenading visitors in the airport arrivals hall – at 7am.
+Yes, the night flight from Brisbane arrives just in time for breakfast and time to plan a day of discovery beginning with a tour of Apia, the capital of Samoa on the island of Upolu, and a visit to the Cultural Village for an introduction to Fa’a Samoa – ‘the Samoan way’.

 Music and dance are integral to the Samoan way.
 Another welcome committee was waiting at Taumeasina Resort with a musical serenade.
 This time it was performed by resort staff and followed with a cool drink and presentation of a floral ‘lei’.
 Taumeasina runs daily shuttles to the city centre where a cultural tour can begin.
 Music is playing once again at the Cultural Village where Chris Solomona has been guiding visitors in the Samoan way for years.
 The tour is free and takes place daily, but any fears of commercialisation you may have can be quickly dispelled - the participants don’t get paid, but a donation is appreciated to help maintain the facilities and cover the costs of food and materials – each visitor gets to make a plate from a palm frond, eat food cooked in an umu (hot stone covered pit oven) and watch while the inner bark from a tree is transformed into a soft fabric.